-The judge says, “Do you owe this money?”
+The judge says, “do you owe this money?”

 “Yes, but I can’t pay it right now.”
 Judge, “OK, you can discuss it with that lawyer after court.”

 If you plan to fight them at the trial—with or without a lawyer—you need to first file your grounds of defense.
-Your grounds of defense are the reasons you think you don’t owe the money.
+Your grounds of defense are the reasons you can say you don’t owe the money.
 At your first court date, the judge will give you a date for your grounds of defense.
 Miss that, and, you just pled guilty.

 So, if you send in your grounds of defense, then you have the right to show up for trial and defend yourself.